-Group: Nutrition, Epigenetics and Cancer, School of Food Science and Nutrition, Faculty of Mathematical and Biological Sciences, University of Leeds, Leeds, UK
+Group: Nutrition and Cancer, School of Food Science and Nutrition, Faculty of Environment, University of Leeds, Leeds, UK

-Key members: James L Thorne, Sam A Hutchinson
+Key members: James L Thorne, Giorgia Cioccoloni, Mengfan Xu, Emtenan Jefrei.

 Contact: James L Thorne

 Our research is focused on oxysterols signalling in cancer.
 The liver x receptor is a member of the ligand activated nuclear receptor (NR) superfamily of transcription factors.
 Our recent discoveries have indicated that oxysterol signalling is a novel therapeutic target in cancer.
 For example, the oxysterol-LXR pathway drives chemotherapy resistance in aggressive ‘triple negative’ breast cancer (1) but actually, the intra-tumour concentration of oxysterols are quite similar between different breast cancer subtypes (2).
 This prompted us to examine the underpinning molecular mechanisms.
 We discovered several novel LXR splice variants that linked to patient prognosis (3) and that in TNBC, activity of the LXR pathway is enhanced compared to other breast cancer subtypes due to loss of corepressor activity (4).
 Therapeutically, we found that phytosterols can interfere with oxysterol signalling in breast cancer (5) and that they may prevent cancer progression (6).
 Drugs that impair oxysterol and cholesterol esterification enzymes are also of interest as they may reduce severity of several cancers (7).

 We often have openings for PhD students to join us, so and for current information on opportunities in this group, please visit https://environment.leeds.ac.uk/food-nutrition/staff/7156/dr-james-l-thorne